sjcmathssoc/sjcmathssoc.github.io/index.md

 <img style = "padding-left: 10px;" align="right" src="{{site.url}}/download/Logos/New.jpg" width='150' >

 We're the St. Joseph's College Mathematics Society!
 Welcome!

+This is the archival website of our society.

 You could find us on [Instagram](https://www.instagram.com/sjcmathssoc/) or [Facebook](https://www.facebook.com/sjcmathssoc).